tinymovr/Tinymovr/docs/develop/guide.rst

 Select the board revision against which you are compiling (R32, R33 or R5) from the list.
 The build process will start, it usually takes less than half a minute.
 After it finishes, you should end up with a ``build/`` directory inside ``firmware/`` and there you should see the files ``tinymovr_fw.elf``, ``tinymovr_fw.hex`` and ``tinymovr_fw.bin``.

-Once you have the J-Link adapter wired up and the software installed, you are ready to flash the firmware and start a debug session.
-The configuration of Tinymovr offers various launch configurations, which are briefly outlined below.
+Flashing and Debugging
+**********************

+Before debugging, make sure the J-Link drivers and software is installed.
+The drivers and software, together with instructions, can be found in the `Qorvo website <https://www.qorvo.com/products/p/PAC5527#evaluation-tools>`_, under the download 'Segger J-Link Support'.
+This download includes a nacessary patch to enable J-Link to work with Qorvo devices.
+Instructions on how to apply the patch are included in the download.

+The Tinymovr repo includes all VSCode settings configured, except for the JLink `serverpath` variable in `launch.json`, which you'll need to update to reflect your system.
+Note that there are multiple instances in the file, you'll need to update all of them.

+We offer various VSCode launch configurations to suit different development and debugging tasks.
+These are are briefly outlined below.

 Rebuild Debug and Start Session
 -------------------------------